 Note that the AdaGrad learning rate is usually written as

 where is a small constant used to prevent division by zero.
 In reality, is not necessary and removing it makes the updates scale-free, as stressed in (F. Orabona and D. Pál, 2018).

 AdaGrad inspired an incredible number of clones, most of them with similar, worse, or no regret guarantees.
 The keyword “adaptive” itself has shifted its meaning over time.
 It used to denote the ability of the algorithm to obtain the same guarantee as it knew in advance a particular property of the data (i.e. adaptive to the gradients/noise/scale = (almost) same performance as it knew the gradients/noise/scale in advance).
 Indeed, in Statistics this keyword is used with the same meaning.
 However, “adaptive” has changed its meaning over time.
 Nowadays, it seems to denote any kind of coordinate-wise learning rates that does not guarantee anything in particular.

 Exercise 1 Prove that the dual norm of is , where and .

-Exercise 2 Show that using online subgradient descent with the learning rates in (1) with Lipschitz, smooth, and strongly convex functions you can get bounds.
+Exercise 2 Show that using online subgradient descent on a bounded domain with the learning rates with Lipschitz, smooth, and strongly convex functions you can get bounds.